dotnetcore/Home/README.md

 Projects in the _NCC Sandbox Projects phase_ are still in development and they need more time and practice to test their designs.

-- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)**, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official apis.
+- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)** *(Archived)*, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official apis.
 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
 Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).
 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
 - **[FreeSql](https://github.com/dotnetcore/FreeSql)**, is the ORM in .NET Core, .NET Framework and Xamarin.
 It supports MySQL, PostgreSQL, SqlServer, Oracle, Sqlite, Odbc, 达梦, And MsAccess.